University Admission Screening Documents

 - Before you can proceed with Online Post UTME registration/screening, you must pay the post UTME fee.
 These fees differ from school to school.

-- Subject combination: One of the main reasons for screening Post UTME is to ensure student wrote and have 5 credits (one sitting) or 6 credit (two sittings) on the correct subject combination required to study there chosen course.
+- Subject combination: One of the main reasons for screening Post UTME is to ensure student wrote and have 5 credits (one sitting) or 6 credit (two sittings) on the correct subject combination required to study their chosen course.
 This is the part where students fail.
 They don’t ask questions about the right subjects or courses of choice.
 If you need help click here

 - JAMB Data: JAMB data includes information like your JAMB, Registration number, JAMB score, UTME Subject combination etc. For an online screening, you will be required to provide this information.